jun-yub-kim/SEA-ME/Project4/sonic sensor/Readme.md

 How to operate in RPI?

-1. make sonic.c using something like "VIM"
+1. make mysonic.cpp file using something like "VIM"

-2. Type gcc sonic.c -o sonic
+2. Type g++ mysonic.cpp -o sonic

 3. Type ./sonic